yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 #### Sample Application Code

- The below application contains the details of the trace configuration mentioned in the above sections.
+The below link contains the sample application with the trace enabled by following the configuration mentioned in the above sections.

 [Click Here](https://github.com/snappyflow/tracing-reference-apps/tree/master/refapp-django) to view the reference application.